Internet-Draft | QUIC event definitions for qlog | November 2023 |

 Internet-Drafts are draft documents valid for a maximum of six months and may be updated, replaced, or obsoleted by other documents at any time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."¶

-This Internet-Draft will expire on 1 June 2024.¶
+This Internet-Draft will expire on 24 April 2025.¶

-Copyright (c) 2023 IETF Trust and the persons identified as the document authors.
+Copyright (c) 2024 IETF Trust and the persons identified as the document authors.
 All rights reserved.¶

 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
 Code Components extracted from this document must include Revised BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Revised BSD License.¶

-Some data fields use complex datastructures.
-These are represented as enums or re-usable definitions, which are grouped together on the bottom of this document for clarity.¶
+grouped together on the bottom of this document for clarity.¶

 When any event from this document is included in a qlog trace, the

-qlog array field MUST contain an entry with the value "QUIC".¶
+qlog array field MUST contain an entry with the value "QUIC":¶

 When the qlog group_id